 - Brighton Rock.
 Which contains some of the most epic shredding this side of anywhere.
 If there was ever a track that proved that Queen was more than what Classic Rock radio showed, this was it, with the band plowing down the road at 125 mph with Freddie delivering an insane vocal performance at the beginning and end of the track.

-- "In the Lap of the Gods", the direct prelude to "Bohemian Rhapsody", and "In the Lap of the Gods...
+- "In the Lap of the Gods", with Roger's insanely-high opening, the direct prelude to "Bohemian Rhapsody", and "In the Lap of the Gods...
 Revisited", the direct prelude to "We are the Champions".